Accounting: Accounting: Journal Entries

-The purpose of this documentation is to outline the processes associated with Journal Entries in Odoo.
+The purpose of this documentation is to outline the processes associated with Journal Entries in Odoo 15.

 A Journal Entry, also referred to as an accounting entry, is a formal record that documents a transaction in a Journal.
 In Odoo, journal entries are made by utilizing the double entry bookkeeping system.

-Double Entry Bookkeeping Systems require you to make both a debit line and credit line for each entry.
-In addition, the credit side and the debit side of all entries, must be equal to each other.
+Double Entry Bookkeeping Systems require you to make at least one debit line and at least one credit line for each entry.
+In addition, the totals of the credit side and the debit side of an entry must be of equal value.

 In Odoo, these credit and debit lines that make up Journal Entries are called Journal Items.

 To get started, navigate to the Accounting application.

 Creating a Journal Entry Manually

 In Odoo, there are numerous operations that can lead to the creation of a journal entry, such as customer invoices, payments, vendor bills, bank statements, stock moves, payslips, etc. However, sometimes it is necessary to create journal entries manually, like when setting up your initial account balances or recording an adjusting journal entry.